imransal/GymBox/README.md

 #### Types of expected visitor goals

-- As a busy professional: I want to be able to easily find the location, contact information, and be able to view the classes on the gym's website, so that I can plan my workout schedule in advance.
+- As a busy professional: I want to be able to easily find the location, and be able to view the classes on the gym's website, so that I can plan my workout schedule in advance.

 - As an amateur boxer: I want to be able to find detailed information about the gym's equipment and classes so that I can create a training schedule for myself.